Vonng/pigsty/docs/c-privilege.md

 # PGSQL Authentication and Privilege

-Pigsty provides a battery-included access control model that is simple and practical to meet basic security needs.

 PostgreSQL provides a standard access control mechanism: [Authentication](#Authentication) and [Privileges](#Privilege), both of which are based on the [Role](#Role) system.